bosibori9/Exploring-Global-Health-Data-Hypertension/README.md

 ## Key Findings
 -Hypertension increases with the increase in level of the income groups.

--There seem to be a correlation between Hypertension and alcohol consumption, smoking, overweight -from the model:
+-There seem to be a correlation between Hypertension and alcohol consumption, smoking, overweight

+-from the model:

-    Low income has large positive main effect (β = 10.586) Income moderates the effects of other variables Male effect varies by income level
+    1.Low income has large positive main effect (β = 10.586) 2.Income moderates the effects of other variables 3.Male effect varies by income level
-    Alcohol and smoking effects differ across income groups
+    4.Alcohol and smoking effects differ across income groups

 ## Tools & Technologies